FredaXin/client_project/README.md

 predictor for a neighborhood's affluency status?
 We then investigated other features from Yelp's business listings, and found that (business) categories yielded far more illuminating insights about a neighborhood's affluency status.
-These features derived from the categories proved to be very predictive.
+The features derived from the categories proved to be very predictive in our models.
 In addition, we used K-means to generate 80 clusters based on latitudes and longitudes: those clusters defined our 'neighborhood'.

 As we stepped into the modeling phase, we developed two different approaches: